 In order to gauge general opinion of the topics related to the proposed amendments to the Unified Development Code, questions 7 through 10 asked the respondent to evaluate how much they agree with a set of statements.
 In each case they were asked to select a value between 0 and 100.
 The higher the number, the more they agree with the statement they are evaluating.
+The results shown are not percentages, rather a rating of the respondents' agreement.

-For each of the following tables (Tables 5, 6, and 7) the average response for each of the six possible statuses5 is given, as well as the overall average response.
-The overall average response is depicted in grey.
+For each of the following tables (Tables 5, 6, and 7) the average response for each of the six possible statuses4 is given, as well as the overall average response.
+The overall average response is depicted in light grey.
 The first question asked the respondents to evaluate how important increased development is to the downtown.
 Table 5 provides a breakdown of their average answers.
 The second question asked how important the respondent felt Riverfront Park was to the City and Downtown.
 Responses are shown in Table 6.

-5 See Table 1 - Resident, Business Owner, Property Owner, Government/Agency Representative, Developer, and Other.
+4 See Table 1 - Resident, Business Owner, Property Owner, Government/Agency Representative, Developer, and Other.

 The third general question asked the respondent to evaluate how much they agree with the policy in the Downtown Plan which led to the current height restrictions in the Spokane Municipal Code.
 The results are shown in Table 7 above.
-The specific policy statement is as follows:
+The specific policy statement they were asked to evaluate was: